SumoLogic/epigraph/idea-plugin/bugs.md

 ## Done
 ### High
 - Field/Tag completion after `default` in records/vartypes: currently suggests `namespace`.. should suggest all the super fields/tags
+- Var tag references not resolving in `default` overrides on fields/list elements etc

 ### Medium
+- Schema files under `resources` should be excluded from analysis

 ### Low
 - Icon is not substituted for schema files outside of source root, in the files view.
 See https://intellij-support.jetbrains.com/hc/en-us/community/posts/207277349-handling-custom-language-file-outside-of-source-root